mriganv/Deep-Learning/README.md

 ### Attempt #2
 Input:
 Selected Tanh activation for hidden layers and Sigmoid for the output layer.
 Selected 2 hidden layers with 8 and 4 neurons for each layer respectively.
-This gave us 441 total trainable parameters for the model.
+This gave 441 total trainable parameters for the model.
 With 100 epochs for the training model, results are below.

 ![Screenshot 2021-11-11 142443](https://user-images.githubusercontent.com/81407869/141377845-eb3e76bc-27f6-43e4-acfc-f7d4a434196d.jpg)